holidayextras/jsonapi-server/README.md

    * `delete`ing a resource
    * `search`ing for many resources
    * `find`ing a specific resource
-   * `updating`ing a speciic resource
+   * `updating`ing a specific resource

-We've created `handler`s to automatically map our config over to ORM solutions:
+We've created `handler`s to automatically map our config over to database solutions help people get off the ground:
+ * [jsonapi-store-memoryhandler](https://github.com/holidayextras/jsonapi-server/blob/master/lib/MemoryHandler.js) - an in-memory data store to enable rapid prototyping.
+This ships as a part of `jsonapi-server` and powers the core test suite.
  * [jsonapi-store-relationaldb](https://github.com/holidayextras/jsonapi-store-relationaldb) - using `sequelize` to support PostgreSQL, MySQL, MSSQL, MariaDB and SQLite.
  * [jsonapi-store-mongodb](https://github.com/holidayextras/jsonapi-store-mongodb) - for MongoDB.
  * [jsonapi-store-elasticsearch](https://github.com/holidayextras/jsonapi-store-elasticsearch) - *WIP* for Elasticsearch.
- * [jsonapi-store-dynamodb](https://github.com/holidayextras/jsonapi-server/compare/dynamodb?expand=1) - *!SIGNIFICANT WIP!* for AWS DynamoDB
+ * [jsonapi-store-dynamodb](https://github.com/holidayextras/jsonapi-server/compare/dynamodb?expand=1) - *!SIGNIFICANT WIP!* for AWS DynamoDB.

 We've also written a library to ease the consumption of a json:api compliant service:
  * [jsonapi-client](https://github.com/holidayextras/jsonapi-client) - for NodeJS and Browsers